Market Readiness Assistance Grant (MRA Grant) – Globalisation

 Proof of completion may include but not limited to the following:

-• Copies of customised manual, guidelines, Standard Operational Procedures (SOP), etc.
+• Copies of customised manual, guidelines and

-What are the factors that may lead to the rejection of the application?
+What are the Factors That May Lead to the Rejection of the Application?

 An application may be rejected for different reasons such as: